OpenGP/OpenGP/README.md

     brew install https://raw.githubusercontent.com/OpenGP/OpenGP/master/opengp.rb

 # Installing OpenGP - Compiled Portions
 The latest release is available from the GitHub at https://github.com/OpenGP.
+Note that as this library is header-only you can simply copy the src/OpenGP folder directly in your source tree.
+Nonetheless, it is also possible to compile the library into a DLL for larger scale projects.

-You can checkout a snapshot of the sources, compile them with <a href="http://www.cmake.org/">CMake</a>, and install them as follows:
+If you want to contribute to OpenGP, you can checkout a snapshot of the sources, compile them with <a href="http://www.cmake.org/">CMake</a>, and install them as follows:

 	$ ~/Developer: git clone https://github.com/OpenGP/OpenGP.git
 	$ ~/Developer: cd OpenGP